 Formal Education

-Land based program on Indigenous self determination, hide camp and Inuvialuit way of being
+Land based program, Indigenous self determination, hide camp and Inuvialuit traditions, Dechinta, 2023

-Bachelor of Science in Human Ecology, Career & Technology Studies: Home Economics major, art minor
+Bachelor of Science in Human Ecology, Career & Technology Studies: Home Economics major, art minor, University of Alberta

 Workshops